MetaMask/action-publish-gh-pages/README.md

 This action makes a few assumptions:

-- the package using this action is using `yarn`
+- The package using this action is using `yarn`
-- the package has a command called `build`
-- `build` should be run before publishing
+- The package requires some build command to be run before being published
-- no other commands are required before publishing
+- No commands other than the build command are required before publishing
-- the repository has no existing `gh-pages` branch
-- the branch used is `gh-pages`
+- The GitHub Pages branch name is `gh-pages`

-- the `directory` given must not exist before `build`
+Every input has useful defaults, and can freely be set to whatever matches your preferences.
+The notable exception is `destination-directory`, which defaults to `'.'`.
+If this default is left in place, the contents of the `gh-pages` branch will be overwritten with the contents of `source-directory`.
+If `destination-directory` is set to anything other than `'.'`, the contents of `source-directory` will be committed to the specified destination directory without affecting any content outside of that directory.

+### Example Workflow

 ```yml
 name: Publish Github Pages